slateci/slateci.github.io/_posts/2021-04-06-slate-on-cloudlab.md

 ## Limitations

-If you registered your SLATE cluster with the `slate-dev` API server, SLATE will not automatically configure DNS records for your cluster.
+If you registered your SLATE cluster with the `slate-dev` API server, SLATE will not automatically configure DNS records for ingress into your cluster.
 This must then be done outside of SLATE.